-As stated in the Funds' Prospectuses, GSAM, 200 West Street, New York, New York 10282, serves as Investment Adviser to the Fund.
+As stated in the Funds' Prospectuses, GSAM, 200 West Street, New York, New York 10282, serves as Investment Adviser to each Fund.
 GSAM is an indirect, wholly-owned subsidiary of The Goldman Sachs Group, Inc. and an affiliate of Goldman Sachs.
-Prior to the end of April 2003, Goldman Sachs Asset Management, a business unit of the Investment Management Division of Goldman Sachs, served as the investment adviser to the Mid Cap Growth, Strategic Growth, Equity Income, Large Cap Value, Mid Cap Value and Small Cap Value Funds.
-In April 2003, GSAM assumed investment advisory responsibilities for those Funds.
-See "Service Providers" in the Funds' Prospectuses for a description of the Investment Adviser's duties to the Fund.
+Prior to the end of April 2003, Goldman Sachs Asset Management, a business unit of the Investment Management Division of Goldman Sachs, served as the investment adviser to the Income Builder Fund.
+See "Service Providers" in the Funds' Prospectuses for a description of the Investment Adviser's duties to the Funds.

-Founded in 1869, The Goldman Sachs Group, Inc. is a publicly-held financial holding company and a leading global investment banking, securities and investment management firm.
+Founded in 1869, The Goldman Sachs Group, Inc. is a publicly held financial holding company and a leading global investment banking, securities and investment management firm.
 Goldman Sachs is a leader in developing portfolio strategies and in many fields of investing and financing, participating in financial markets worldwide and serving individuals, institutions, corporations and governments.
 Goldman Sachs is also among the principal market sources for current and thorough information on companies, industrial sectors, markets, economies and currencies, and trades and makes markets in a wide range of equity and debt securities 24 hours a day.
 The firm is headquartered in New York with offices in countries throughout the world.
 It has trading professionals throughout the United States, as well as in London, Frankfurt, Tokyo, Seoul, Sao Paulo and other major financial centers around the world.
 The active participation of Goldman Sachs in the world's financial markets enhances its ability to identify attractive investments.
 Goldman Sachs has agreed to permit the Funds to use the name "Goldman Sachs" or a derivative thereof as part of each Fund's name for as long as each Fund's Management Agreement (as described below) is in effect.

-The Funds' management agreement (the "Management Agreement") provides that GSAM, in its capacity as Investment Adviser, may render similar services to others so long as the services under the Management Agreement are not impaired thereby.
-The Funds' Management Agreement was most recently approved by the Trustees of the Trust, including a majority of the Trustees of the Trust who are not parties to such agreement or "interested persons" (as such term is defined in the Act) of any party thereto (the "non-interested Trustees") on June 11-12, 2024 with respect to each of the Funds.
-A discussion regarding the Trustees' basis for approving the Management Agreement is available in the Funds' Form N-CSR for the most recent fiscal year end.

-These management arrangements were last approved by the shareholders of the Funds then in existence on April 21, 1997.
-The management arrangements for those Funds that commenced investment operations after April 21, 1997 were last approved by the initial sole shareholder of each such Fund, prior to the Fund's commencement of operations.
+The Funds' management agreement (the "Management Agreement") provides that GSAM in its capacity as Investment Adviser, may render similar services to others so long as the services under the Management Agreement are not impaired thereby.
+The Funds' Management Agreement was most recently approved by the Trustees of the Trust, including a majority of the Trustees of the Trust who are not parties to such agreement or "interested persons" (as such term is defined in the Act) of any party thereto (the "non-interested Trustees") on June 11-12, 2024.
+A discussion regarding the Trustees' basis for approving the Management Agreement on behalf of each Fund in 2024 is available in the Funds' Form N-CSR for the most recent fiscal year end.
+These management arrangements were last approved by the shareholders of the Income Builder Fund on April 21, 1997, and by the Rising Dividend Growth Fund's initial sole shareholder prior to its commencement of operations.

-The Management Agreement will remain in effect until June 30, 2025, and will continue in effect with respect to each Fund from year to year thereafter provided such continuance is specifically approved at least annually as set forth in the Management Agreement.
+The Management Agreement will remain in effect until June 30, 2025 and will continue in effect with respect to each Fund from year to year thereafter provided such continuance is specifically approved at least annually as set forth in the Management Agreement.

 The Management Agreement will terminate automatically if assigned (as defined in the Act).
-The Management Agreement is also terminable at any time without penalty by the Trustees of the Trust or by vote of a majority of the outstanding voting securities of the applicable Fund on 60 days' written notice to the Investment Adviser or by the Investment Adviser on 60 days' written notice to the Trust.
+The Management Agreement is terminable at any time without penalty by the Trustees of the Trust or by vote of a majority of the outstanding voting securities of the applicable Fund on 60 days' written notice to the Investment Adviser or by the Investment Adviser on 60 days' written notice to the Trust.